rism-digital/muscat-guidelines/default/en/source_031.md

 <!-- Note to translators: If you know of a standard reference document or website for transcribing mensural notation in your language, please use that instead.
 If not, feel free to link to this English document. -->

 _MARC export note:_
-Records that contain an incipit (anything in field 031) receive $2pe upon saving, indicating that the incipit was created using the Plaine and Easie code.
+Records that contain an incipit (anything in field 031) receive $2pe upon saving, indicating that the incipit was created using the Plaine & Easie code.

 #### Work number, movement number, incipit number (031 $a, b, c)